jklaiber/Cisco_Restconf_Example/README.md

 **rendering()**
 Rendering function for jinja2 which creates an own environment.
-In the environment we can open the template folder and render the template with the config data we got in the config_data argument.
+In the environment open the template folder and render the template with the given infromation.
 ```python
 def rendering(self, config_data: dict):
     env = Environment(loader = FileSystemLoader('./template'),